myphysicslab/myphysicslab/src/docs/GetNumbers2.md

 Set your desired initial conditions on the simulation.

 Find the names of the variables by typing `names` into the Terminal command box.
-The example code below is written for the
-[Double Pendulum](https://www.myphysicslab.com/develop/build/sims/pendulum/DoublePendulumApp-en.html)
-simulation.
-For the Double Pendulum you would see this
+For the [Double Pendulum](https://www.myphysicslab.com/develop/build/sims/pendulum/DoublePendulumApp-en.html) simulation you would see this

     SIM_VARS.ANGLE_1;
     SIM_VARS.ANGLE_1_VELOCITY;